 -

-Pick categories that actually match your book's content.
+Pick categories that closely match your book's content.

 -